AndersDeath/diary2/000-current.md

 # 14 April - Sontag - Berlin - Lübenau - Drezden - 570 Tag der Einwanderung - Warm Sunny

 Today we rent a car and were in Lübenau and Drezden.
 It was interesting and cool trip here.
 I enjoyed it very much.
 Lübenau is a small town in 40 minutes drive from Berlin.
 It's a local touristic point that is called Spreewald or Spree Venice.
+To be honest it's something overrated but cure at the same time.